Orphanage for abandoned and/or deaf children

 Today I tour an orphanage in Pune that Family Care has been supporting, which focuses on taking in and educating street children, or abandoned babies.
 So these children have showed up from various sources, from the police bringing orphan children begging at train stations, to children of nomadic people who have abandoned their children.

 What’s more, 55 of these children are deaf, and have to be trained to learn sign language, and then receive academic training in the local languages, Marati and Hindi, altogether a long and patient process.
-Once these children receive the 10 – 15 year range, they are also taught a vocation.
+Once these children reach 15 years–of-age, they are also taught a vocation.

-250 children were in the orphanage altogether, and receiving academic training in Grades 1 – 8, a dream they would never have attained given the lack of opportunity in their previous life.
-These dear folks running this orphanage also runs another nearby establishment that houses and teaches another 172 older orphans and children from similar backgrounds.
+Today 250 children were in the orphanage, receiving academic training in Grades 1 – 8, a dream they would never have attained given the lack of opportunity in their previous life.
+The dear folks running this orphanage also run another nearby establishment that houses and teaches another 172 older orphans and children from similar backgrounds.

-The best part was interacting with the precious children, each of which I realized could have been mine, except by the grace of God creating the circumstances that allowed mine to be born in a western nation, where opportunity exists.
+The best part of my visit was interacting with the precious children, each of which I realized could have been mine, except by the grace of God creating the circumstances that allowed mine to be born in a western nation, where opportunity exists.

 Additionally I checked out the computer schoolroom, and vocational training aspect of the school, both funded through a recent grant from Family Care.